scala/docs.scala-lang/overviews/macros/overview.md

 As the example shows, a macro implementation takes several parameter lists.
 First comes a single parameter, of type `scala.reflect.macros.Context`.
 This is followed by a list of parameters that have the same names as the macro definition parameters.
 But where the original macro parameter has type `T`, a macro implementation parameter has type `c.Expr[T]`. `Expr[T]` is a type defined in `Context` that wraps an abstract syntax tree of type `T`.
 The result type of the `assertImpl` macro implementation is again a wrapped tree, of type `c.Expr[Unit]`.

-Also note that macros are considered an experimental and advanced feature, so they need to be enabled explicitly.
+Also note that macros are considered an experimental and advanced feature, so in order to write macros you need to enable them.
 Do that either with `import scala.language.experimental.macros` on per-file basis or with `-language:experimental.macros` (providing a compiler switch) on per-compilation basis.
+Your users, however, don't need to enable anything - macros look like normal methods and can be used as normal methods, without any compiler switches or additional configurations.

 ### Generic macros